-Admiraal Richard Howe conducted the ultimately unsuccessful British naval blockade of America during the Revolution.
-General William Howe was commander in chief of British forces as the Revolution broke out, directing the fight at the Battle of Bunker Hill.
-But it was their older brother George who was on the fast track to military glory 20 years earlier.
+Admiral Richard Howe conducted the ultimately unsuccessful British naval blockade of America during the Revolution.
+General William Howe commanded British forces as the Revolution broke out, directing the fight at the Battle of Bunker Hill.
+But their older brother George took the fast track to military glory 20 years earlier.

-George Howe was loved by virtually everyone who met him.
-William Pitt, responsible for the British military in America during the French and Indian War, spotted George's brilliance as a leader.
-He probably preferred him to his commander in America, James Abercrombie, but Abercrombie was better connected and had greater military seniority.
+Virtually everyone who met George Howe loved him.
+William Pitt, responsible for the British military in America during the French and Indian War, spotted George’s brilliance as a leader.
+He probably preferred him to his commander in America, James Abercrombie.
+But Abercrombie had better connections and more military seniority.
 So Pitt sent Abercrombie to America as the leader of the army and Howe as his second.

-Likewise, George Howe was loved by his men.
-Howe arrived in Boston in 1757 and he began studying his new surroundings.
-He sought out the advice off New Hampshire's Robert Rogers and John Stark and Connecticut's Rufus and Israal Putnam.
-On a scouting mission with Robert Rogers in planning a campaign to take Fort Ticonderoga from the French, Howe quickly grasped that the British Army's traditional approach to war would be disastrous in America fighting the French and their Indian allies.
-He became a believer in the methods of New Hampshire's Rogers, the leader of a band of ferocious Rangers.
+George Howe’s men also loved him.
+When Howe arrived in Boston in 1757 he began studying his new surroundings.
+He sought out the advice off New Hampshire’s Robert Rogers and John Stark, as well as and Connecticut’s Rufus and Israal Putnam.
+He took a scouting mission with Robert Rogers before a campaign to take Fort Ticonderoga from the French.
+Howe quickly grasped that the British Army’s traditional approach to war would result in disaster against the French and their Indian allies.
+Rogers had converted him to the methods of the ferocious Rogers Rangers.

-In 1757 and 58, preparing his regiment to do battle with the French in New York, Howe revamped their methodology, converting them to guerrilla fighters.
-Long coats were cut short.
-Lace was removed from the uniforms.
+In 1757 and 1758, Howe prepared his regiment to do battle with the French in New York.
+He converted his men to guerrilla fighters.
+He had them cut their long coats short and remove lace from the uniforms.
 Ornate hats were shrunk down to better suit the forest fighting.
-Brown and green uniforms replaced red and wool leggings were issued.
-Fashionable long hair, including the general's own, was cut short.
-All excess baggage was ordered left behind.
+Brown and green uniforms replaced red, and he had wool leggings issued.
+Fashionable long hair, including the general’s own, was cut short.
+He ordered all excess baggage left behind.

 Howe cautioned his British troops against looking down on their American counterparts.
 The country cousins might look ragged, but they were needed, and he wanted a blended force of Americans and British to work cooperatively rather than competitively.